qi116/Quiz-Tool/README.md

     * Create Courses
     * Remove Courses
     * Add Quizzes to Courses
+    * Used by QuizTool main class
+    * Holds Instances of Quiz and Course
 * Student - Nathan Leakeas
     * Stores list of quiz submissions
     * Add quiz to list of submitted quizzes
     * Get list of quiz submissions by Name
+    * Used by QuizTool main class
+    * Holds instances of Quiz
 * Account - Nathan Leakeas
     * abstract parent class of Student and Teacher
     * Stores username and password
     * Can check if instance is student or teacher
     * Get username or password
+    * Used by QuizTool main class
 * Account Test
     * Tests Student and Teacher method implementations